Thompson6626/Env-example-generator/README.md

 # genv

 ## Overview
 `genv` is a command-line tool to generate and/or update a `.env.example` file from an existing `.env` file.
-It helps maintain consistency in environment variables across different environments.

 ## Installation
 To use `genv`, ensure you have Rust installed, then build the project: